-- a) the actual course of events and the consequences, - b) other potential courses of events and consequences - c) nonconformities in relation to requirements, methods and procedures, - d) human, technical and organisational causes of the hazard and accident situation, as well as in which processes and at what level the causes exist, - e) which barriers have failed, the cause of barrier failure and which barriers should have been established, if applicable, - f) which barriers functioned, i.e. which barriers contributed to prevent a hazard situation from developing into an accident, or which barriers reduced the consequences of an accident, - g) which measures should be implemented to prevent similar hazard and accident situations.
+- b) other potential courses of events and consequences - c) nonconformities in relation to requirements, methods and procedures, - d) human, technical and organisational causes of the hazard and accident situation, as well as in which processes and at what level the causes exist, - e) which barriers have failed, the cause of barrier failure and which barriers should have been established, if applicable, - f) which barriers functioned, i.e. which barriers contributed to prevent a hazard situation from developing into an accident, or which barriers reduced the consequences of an accident, - g) which measures should be implemented to prevent similar hazard and accident situations.

-The investigation as mentioned in literas a to g, shall include actions to combat acute pollution, where relevant.
+The investigation as mentioned in literas a to g, shall include actions against acute pollution, where relevant.